The Architect: Autonomous Development Lifecycle Layer for Agentic AI Coding Tools

 Honest Limits

-• Token usage tracking is unavailable with Claude Code due to format limitations.
+- Token counts unavailable for Claude Code due to output format.

 Getting Started